gjpelletier/EasyMLR/README.md

 # Tools for Machine Learning Regression in Python

-The EasyMLR module includes the following main Python functions to facilitate the use of sklearn, XGBoost, CatBoost, LightGBM, statsmodels, and optuna solvers:
+The EasyMLR module includes the following main Python functions to facilitate the use of sklearn, XGBoost, CatBoost, LightGBM, statsmodels, and optuna solvers for linear and logistic regression:

  - **logistic_auto** - LogisticRegression with automatic cross-validated optimization of the hyperparameters
  - **logistic** - LogisticRegression with user-specified hyperparameters